Privacy Policy

 Questions about this Privacy Policy, consent settings, data handling, or support records can be sent to [email protected].
 Include enough detail to identify the relevant product question, but do not send passwords, payment information, private keys, or unrelated sensitive content.

-To help us respond, include the browser involved, extension version if known, whether the question concerns Enhanced Protection or AI privacy protection, and whether you are asking about local settings, server-side records, a support report, or website analytics.
+To help us respond, include the browser involved, extension version if known, whether the question concerns Enhanced Protection, and whether you are asking about local settings, server-side records, a support report, or website analytics.
 We may request additional details if needed to understand the request.